 Generally speaking, Sony is ahead of the game with mirrorless cameras.
 It's continued to push the boundaries of autofocus and sensor technology, with plenty of incredibly capable cameras on the market.
 It's also the only one of the top manufacturers to release the specifications for its proprietary E-mount lens system, meaning a wider selection of compatible third-party lenses.
 However, the boxy designs of its cameras aren't the most ergonomic, and Sony's out-of-camera colors tend to feel colder and more clinical next to competitors like Canon or Nikon.
 Bottom line: Sony cameras are great for gear-enthusiasts seeking the latest and greatest that camera technology has to offer—but if ergonomics are a priority, or you're looking for a camera with more style or soul, you might want to look elsewhere.

-Sony sells a wide variety of cameras to suit different consumers.
+Sony sells a wide variety of cameras to suit many different consumers.